Wireless Communications Initiative

-- Seminars, Roundtables, and Symposiums will be hosted on a regular basis to provide education and a forum for coalition-building.
+- Webinars, Roundtables, and Symposiums will be hosted on a regular basis to provide education and a forum for coalition-building.

 - We will meet regularly with elected officials to show how world-class wireless networks can have a positive impact on Silicon Valley’s economic vitality and competitiveness.